 On two separate occasions, Cobb doesn't check his top to see if it stops spinning.
 The obvious one is at the end, when the movie ends and credit stops with the top wobbling but not actually fallen down.
 A more subtle example is right after Ariadne discovered Cobb's wife locked in his subconscious.
 He never checked that he was in reality when he started the whole heist mission.

-And the whole thing becomes just tragic considering that it's possible for Cobb to have been guilty over nothing (and the entire 'heist' to have been pointless since Mal technically was never wrong about it all being a dream and them needing to just wake up, and could possibly BE still alive.
+The whole thing becomes tragic considering that it's possible for Cobb to have been guilty over nothing (and the entire 'heist' to have been pointless since Mal technically was never wrong about it all being a dream and them needing to wake up, and could possibly BE still alive.

 Cobb always uses Mal's totem, and has been since he found it in their limbo dream.
 We never see what his was and Adriane was warned not to use another persons' totem or let them use yours (though this is probably to avoid them tricking you).
 It is possible that Mal was right and Cobb never woke up, but thinks he has because he is dependant on a totem that isn't really his.

 For those who dislike ambiguous/sad endings, Michael Caine has provided the closest thing to Word Of God.
 See Jossed above.

 The Mirror Shows Your True Self: Within a dream, Eames can copy other people's appearances, but almost always has his own reflection.
 On one occasion he was, when in disguise, seated in front of multiple mirrors.
 Some reflected his true face, others reflected his disguise.
 Which mirrors reflected his true face and which reflected his disguise changed (almost certainly deliberately) between cuts.

 Possibly Justified, since in an lucid dream, the reflection in a mirror is that of your self image.